Supporting Brazil’s National Agenda for Sustainable Urban Development

-Title: Support for the National Agenda for Sustainable Urban Development in Brazil
+Title: Support to the National Agenda for Sustainable Urban Development in Brazil

 Overall term: 2017 to 2022

-The project promotes international learning and exchange processes through the Brazilian-German urbanisation partnership.
-This includes processes to implement the New Urban Agenda and the 2030 Agenda.
+- international learning and exchange processes to foster the implementation of the New Urban Agenda and the achievement of the objectives of the 2030 Agenda.